mosierkyle/galvanize-health-ai/README.md

-# Galvanize-Health-Full-Stack
+# Galvanize Health AI

-AI powered health and fitness web app.
-Creates a tailored Fitness, Diet, and Workout plan based on your goals and condition.
-Made with Node.js, Express.js, MongoDB, and EJS.
+Galvanize Health is an AI powered health and fitness web application.
+It helps you get started on your health and fitness journey by building you a custom Fitness, Diet, and Supplimentation plan for FREE.

+<li>Create an Account</li>
+<li>Answer some questions about your current health condition</li>
+<li>Answer a few more questions about your goals</li>
+<li>Recieve a fully personalized fitness plan, diet plan, and supplimentation plan</li>
+<li>Download and save plan for reference</li>

 live demo here:
 https://galvanize-health-ai.onrender.com/